ssfehlberg/CC2p-Analysis-Code/README.md

 systematics s
 s.main()
 ```
  * **dirt.h:** Class to produce dirt covariance matrices
  * **detvar.h:** Class to produce the detector variation covariance matrices.
 Treated using a unisim approach.
  * **mutlsims.h:** Produces the covariance matrices for the flux, reinteraction, and all MC uncertainties.
+* **statistical.C:** Computes that statistical uncertainty on the cross section distributions.
+* **iteration_other.C:** Calculates the cross-sections using a single unfolding iteration.
+* **iteration.C:** Calculates the difference between a single iteration of unfolding and the correct number of iterations unfolding.
+* **make_plots.C:** Creates the multisim plots, frational uncertainty plots, and the covariance matrix plots.
+*
 ### Systematics/plotting Folder
 All the code in this directory is for making plots of the various different systematics produced in the previous step.
 You must run it in the following order: